oysandvik94/curl.nvim/README.md

   # curl.nvim

-Integrate curl and jq in Neovim.
+💪 Integrate curl and jq in Neovim. 💪

 </div>

-💪 curl.nvim allows you to run HTTP requests with curl from a scratchpad, and display the formatted output 💪

 https://github.com/oysandvik94/curl.nvim/assets/25078429/9c25d289-c293-41c4-9d8d-40a0e8b013ed

 > [!WARNING]
 > This is my first plugin, and it is in early development.
 I will fix bugs as fast as I can.
 Please be patient!

+# Features

+curl.nvim allows you to run HTTP requests with curl from a scratchpad, and display the formatted output

 The scratch buffer also persists after closing Neovim, persisting based on the current working directory.